David Rendall, DM Founder, The Freak Factory, NC

 The Four Factors of Effective Leadership, The Freak Factor, & The Freak Factor for Kids.

-Pam Schiller, Early Childhood Curriculum Specialist, Frog Street, TX
+Pam Schiller, PhD, Senior Author of Research Based Curriculum and EC Curriculum Specialist, Frog Street, TX

 Pam Schiller is an early childhood curriculum specialist who shares her extensive research knowledge in workshops, radio, and television interviews, and as a popular keynote speaker and author.
 She served as Director of the Early Childhood Department at the University of Houston, where she also directed the Lab School.
 Pam held the position of childcare administrator and classroom teacher in the public schools.
 She is the author of nine early childhood research based curriculums, including the internationally acclaimed Frog Street Pre-K, Frog Street Threes, Frog Street Toddler and Frog Street Infant programs.
 In addition, she has authored thirty-six children’s books, more than thirty teacher and parent resource books and a number of other creative projects such as activity books, DVDs and CDs.